Conference Sponsorship Policy

 Conference Support for Andrews University Doctor of Ministry (DMin) Students

-This is a sample policy in which the local conference pays two-thirds and the union one-third of tuition expense.
-If the student is to pay one-third, that should be indicated under the student section.
-All fractions apply to the already-reduced special NAD rate, which is about $3,410.88 per year as of the fall 2013 semester.
+This is a sample policy illustrating how an individual DMin student's tuition (after the 56% subsidy reduction) is sponsored by many conferences, in which the local conference pays one or two-thirds and the union might pay one-third of tuition expense.
+All fractions apply to the already-reduced special NAD rate, which is $4,287.36 (for eight credits) for the 2016-17 academic year.

-- Mileage - special mileage rate for one round trip to the site where each of three modules is taught; or air fare and rental car reimbursement.
-(Some conferences reduce the mileage rate 50% and pay the lesser of the two)
+- Travel expenses for one round trip per year to the site where each of four modules is taught; this could include mileage, air fare, and/or rental car reimbursement.

 - Housing - actual cost of room.
 Dorm rate applies when the module is taught on the campus of one of our denominational colleges or universities (when space is available).